lzfgary/CV-project/README.md

       -  Optimizer = `torch.Adam`
       -  Then two linear layers are followed to output a `1 * 9` vector where each entry is the probablity of the mushroom belongs to the corresponding genus.
       -  Output placeholder (graph/acc)

-## Techniques:
 - For both models: we randomly assign hyper-paramters within a resonable range and train the model with these hyper-parameters.
 - We pick the best performed set of hyper-parameters.
 - Using these hyper-paramters, training accuracy, and output graph, we fine tune parameters: `weight decay`, `learning rate`, `number of epoch`.

 ## Area of improvements:
   - As how to split the data into training and test dataset, a better approach could be randomly select 10% of images from each genus to form the test dataset while the rest being used by training dataset.
 This could ensure that each genus has enough data to train on.